prevostc/docker-workshop/README.md

 As the first step, we are going to put our web server in a container.
 The first step is to build a custom container image.
 This image will contain everything we need to run server.py (python3 and the dependencies listed in requirements.txt).

+Please check that your docker install is ok with `docker run hello-world`

-Check that no container is already running with `docker ps` and that no image has been created with `docker images`.
+Check that no container is already running with `docker ps` and check the available images with `docker images`.

 Based on what you know, you should already be able to solve the first exercise :)